johanode/ClimateWeatherData/readme.md

 # ClimateParameters

-Python scripts to compute climate indicators.
-Data from SMHI API https://opendata.smhi.se/apidocs/metobs/index.html
+Python scripts to compute climate indicators, see `indicators.json`.
+Data from SMHI API https://opendata.smhi.se/apidocs/metobs/index.html, see `parameters.json`

 See `main.py` for some examples of usage.

 Not quite ready, but almost.
 Lacks some error handling.